 This report sets out the Company’s application of the Code, by the Board, and where appropriate, cross references other sections of the Annual Report.
 Where the Company’s practices depart from the expectations of the Code, the Board has given an explanation as to why.

-The QCA Code is constructed around ten broad principles and a set of disclosures which notes appropriate arrangements for growing companies and requires companies who have adopted the QCA Code to provide an explanation about how they are meeting those principles through the prescribed disclosures.
+The QCA Code is constructed around 10 broad principles and a set of disclosures which notes appropriate arrangements for growing companies and requires companies who have adopted the QCA Code to provide an explanation about how they are meeting those principles through the prescribed disclosures.
 In the table below, the Board explains how it has applied them.

 How it should be applied